 - The applicant's collection should consist primarily of womenswear, menswear, accessories, millinery or fine jewellery, NOT bridalwear or childrenswear

-- The applicant’s company should: be based in the United Kingdom; with the majority of the team based in the UK
+- The applicant’s company should: be based in the United Kingdom; be registered with Companies House; with the majority of the team based in the UK

 - Grant money requested should relate to a clear purpose to support the business through the current crisis

-- Applicants should demonstrate a viable business model based on business performance and forecasts before the onset of Coronavirus.
-Note: Applicants must provide evidence that loans and debts could have been met by the business before the crisis and that need is based on these unique current circumstances.
+Planned use of funds that are focused on retaining employment and future needs rather than repaying debts held before the crisis.
+Note that applicants must provide evidence that loans and debts could have been met by the business before the crisis and that need is based on these unique current circumstances.

-Applications for Round 1 of funding are now open
+Applications for Round 2 of funding are now closed.

 Applicants must ensure that they have the following information available before starting the application process: